l4rm4nd/TraefikShaper/README.md

 ## 🔨 Setup and Usage

 >[!TIP]
-> Someone build a Traefik plugin around this idea.
+> HHF Technology build a Traefik plugin around this idea.
 May check it out [here](https://github.com/hhftechnology/ipwhitelistshaper).

 ### Prerequisites